AdinaScheinfeld/CISC3142/lab2_files/README.md

 ### Problem Description

 Create a calculator that performs addition, subtraction, multiplication, division, square root, and negation, and allows the user to perform multiple operations.
+Use object-oriented techniques for data abstraction.

 ### Tech Used

 All code compiles in C++14 standard.

+### Problem Solving Techniques

 ### Articulation of the Solution